/* Rambling Owl addition to remove page titles from blogs */

 Colin descending from Hay Bluff

-"It's walking along like this I suppose," he replied.
-"Your mind is free to roam.
+"It's walking like this," he said.
+"Your mind goes where it wants.
 You do as many miles in your head as you do on your feet."

 Recovery: The Priory Inn Llanthony ....